Metempsychosis -- full rpg ruleset -- work in progress

 If your weapon deals 2d10, simply add the numbers, as single digits, together.
 Example, I roll a 38.
 My damage is 11 (3+8) plus weapon grade and relevant ability bonus.

-If you roll doubles, as in the example just above, the strike is a critical strike.
-Critical strikes double the dice roll and only the dice roll.
-Therefore, if you roll 00+0, the damage would total 40.
-Do not double the total damage you would deal, only the dice roll.
+If you roll doubles, the strike is a critical strike.
+Critical strikes deal the maximum damage the weapon can deal (10 1h or 20 2h).
+However, if you roll 00-0, you deal double the maximum damage.
+Therefore, if you roll 00+0, the damage would total either 20 1h or 40 2h.
+Do not double the total damage you would deal, only the damage the weapon roll would deal.

 CRITICAL FAIL (ATTACK)